git/git.github.io/rev_news/drafts/edition-84.md

   and the tools to build them.
   * [Announcing monorepo.tools](https://blog.nrwl.io/announcing-monorepo-tools-da605afbb5d5)
     by Juri Strumpflohner for Nrwl.
-  * You can find most recent list of pros and cons of monorepos in [Git Rev News Edition #81](https://git.github.io/rev_news/2021/11/29/edition-81/).
+  * You can find the most recent list of pros and cons of monorepos in [Git Rev News Edition #81](https://git.github.io/rev_news/2021/11/29/edition-81/).